This article offers some tips that can make a dramatic difference in increasing cooperation and decreasing power struggles in the family

 Requests are more inviting than demands

-Requests on the other hand are more inviting and attractive and help foster a healthy team spirit.
+Requests, on the other hand, are more inviting and attractive and help foster a healthy team spirit.
 When the child cooperates with a request, they tend to enjoy and feel proud of their achievements.
-Requests give a child more choice, hence more ownership and allow the child to operate from their free will and maintain their sense of autonomy and dignity.
+Requests give a child more choice.
+Hence more ownership and allow the child to operate from free will and maintain their sense of autonomy and dignity.

-One of the biggest drawbacks with demands is that the child tends to build negative associations with their learning, their self-care, their food or whatever has been demanded of them, especially when followed with negative consequences if they don’t comply.
+One of the biggest drawbacks with demands is that the child tends to build negative associations with their learning, self-care, food or whatever has been demanded of them.
+Especially when followed by negative consequences if they don’t comply.

-Marshall Rosenberg, author of Nonviolent Communication, describes that threats and requests can often sound the same, but can be differentiated by whether the parent becomes intolerant or punitive if the child shows resistance.
+Marshall Rosenberg, the author of Nonviolent Communication, describes that threats and requests can often sound the same.
+But can be differentiated by whether the parent becomes intolerant or punitive if the child shows resistance.

 Phrases that express a request rather than a demand

-“Would you be willing to help with the dinner, and if so, would you prefer to set the table or get some leaves from the garden for the salad?”
+“Would you be willing to help with the dinner?
+If so, would you prefer to set the table or get some leaves from the garden for the salad?”

 “Can you put these toys away before lunch, or would you like my help with it?”